vanakam-da-maapla/GPU_Programming/assignments/assignment_3(BFS)/readme.md

      ```

-This will generate four executables:
+This will generate three executables:

 * `bfs_baseline`: **(Task 1)** The baseline implementation.